bmpbos/sfle/input/demo_simple/input/demo_simple.rst

 Like any standard script or program, a `SflE`_ workflow should define its constants at the top of ``SConscript``.
-These can include configuration values, but as `SflE`_ is mainly a file processing environment, they'll often include filename suffixes (and sometimes prefixes):
+These can include configuration values, but as `SflE`_ is mainly a file processing environment, they'll often include filename components:

 .. literalinclude:: ../../demo_simple/SConscript
 	:start-after:	StartConstants